HarvardMapCollection/tutorials-share/content/workshops/environment-public-health/3-visualizing-data/index.md

 8. Select `Apply` and then `OK`.

 > 💡 Discussion: Toggle the layers in the `Layers` pane using the checkboxes to compare the two maps.
 What do you observe?
+If you could plant 1,000 new trees, where on the map would you put them?